vsushko/workspace/postgres.md

 ```
 \du
 ```
-change password of the porstgres user
+change password of the porstgres user:
 ```
 \password postgres
 ```